DaSpawn/xlsx-stream-reader/README.md

 ```

-Please Note
+Beta Warning
 -------
 This module is currently in use on a live internal business system for product
 management.
 That being said this should still be considered beta.
 More usage
 and input from users will be needed due to the numerous differences/incompatibilities/flukes
-I have already run into.
+I have already run into with XLSX files.

 Limitations